rootstrap/blog/content/White or black hat? - Pablo Blanco.md

-![](https://img.shields.io/badge/on_hold-dee510.svg) I will need a blog profile _[Pablo Blanco](https://www.rootstrap.com/tech-blog/author/pblanco/) is Full-Stack developer on the Rootstrap team and writes about his experience about ethical hacking and information security.
+![](https://img.shields.io/badge/on_hold-dee510.svg) I will need a blog profile _[Pablo Blanco](https://www.rootstrap.com/tech-blog/author/pblanco/) is Full-Stack developer on the Rootstrap team and writes about his experience with ethical hacking and information security.
 You can also follow Pablo on [LinkedIn](https://www.linkedin.com/in/pablo-blanco-a6b5a371/)._